What does homebirth with a midwife look like?

-Postpartum and newborn care is in your home for the first 4 weeks postpartum, with a final visit at 6 weeks either at the office or your home.
+Postpartum and newborn care is in your home at 1 day, 3 days, 1 week, 2 weeks, a check-in at 4 weeks, and a final visit at 6 weeks.
 Newborn spot test screening, hearing screening, and CCHD screening are all provided by your midwife.

 Gina Penka Corriveau, CPM, RM, IBCLC is both a registered midwife in Colorado, as well as an IBCLC, providing the highest level of lactation care.
 All lactation services for midwifery clients are included in the midwifery package.

 Moonbabies Birth Services is part of the Denver Midwives Collective, a group of three midwives who each have their own group of clients, and who work together to cover each other's practices for days off.
 This promotes a healthy work/life balance to midwives and allows us to spend time hiking and occasionally a vacation.
 In midwifery, this is important, as the average midwife only stays in practice for fewer than 5 years.
 By supporting one another and our clients, we are supporting this model of care for many more families into the future.

 Some folks do better when giving birth elsewhere.
 Home birth is not an appropriate choice if your medical history includes the following: